neilcam4/hoover_tech_test/README.md

 ● To design a programme that will take the instructions above as the input (in a .txt file) and deliver this output:

   ● The final hoover position

   ● The number of patches of dirt the hoover sucked up.

+## Set Up Instructions

+In github, clone the repository.

+In command line, type git clone and the cloned github url.

+Run npm install http-server.
+Run http-server, copy server url  and paste into browser.

+Click on 'browse' and choose input.txt

+Click on 'Start Hoovering' button.

+Output will appear in console.
+The top line represents the final coordinates of the hoover.
+The second line represents the number of dirt patches the hoover has cleaned up.

 `Screenshot of Jasmine Test Suite for Hoover App`
 ![Tests](https://github.com/neilcam4/hoover_tech_test/blob/master/HooverTests.png "Tests")